auto-s2/security-risk-assessment/Readme.md

 ## Getting Started

-The prototypical implementation is tested with Python 3.9.5.
+The prototypical implementation is tested with Python 3.9.5 on a Windows and a Ubuntu Linux system.
 In order to execute the three example test cases, please follow the following steps:

 1. Clone the repository
 2. Install the required dependencies (see `src/requirements.txt`)